 What helps you get to sleep if you are wired but tired?

-I take Ashwagandha and tulsi supplement before bed with water charged from The Fable & Mane copper bottle (no more plastic), a great adaptogen which helps the body build resilience to stress, and I read or listen to a spiritual discourse.
-I find sensorial experiences help calm the mind, so I burn some palo santo or incense and keep a Himalayan salt lamp next to beside.
+I take Ashwagandha and tulsi supplement before bed with water charged from The Fable & Mane copper bottle (no more plastic), a great adaptogen that helps the body build resilience to stress, and I read or listen to a spiritual discourse.
+I find sensorial experiences help calm the mind, so I burn some palo santo or incense and keep a Himalayan salt lamp next to the bedside.

 What is your skincare regime during the lock-down (morning and evening)?

 At night, I spray Rose de Mai water on my face and scalp and gua-sha around my jaw to release tension.
-I use a saffron based moisturiser from India which softens and hydrates.
+I use a saffron-based moisturizer from India which softens and hydrates.

 Less is more!
 My grandma said a smile is your best accessory, drink water, eat well and be happy and your skin will reflect your glow from within!
 Beauty is not a label, it is a state of being.

 What's your favorite?